strmprivacy/docs/docs/03-quickstart/05-ccd/06-authenticated.md

     sasl.jaas.config=org.apache.kafka.common.security.plain.PlainLoginModule required     username="strm-event-gateway"     password="strmprivacy";
 ```

-:::note
+:::info
-make sure you keep the `sasl.jaas.config` on one line and don't forget the semi-colon at the end!
+Make sure you keep the `sasl.jaas.config` on one line and don't forget the semicolon at the end!
 :::

-You can now interact with the Kafka cluster from within the pod.
+Apply the manifest and interact with the Kafka cluster from within the pod:

 ```
-$ kubectl apply -f kafka-tls-test-client
+$ kubectl apply -f kafka-tls-test-client.yaml
 $ kubectl exec -ti kafka-tls-test-client-... -- bash

 $ kafka-topics.sh --bootstrap-server <your-bootstrap-server> --list \